|

 Source:

-!00 more Canadian Heroines by Merna Forster (Dundurn Press, 2011) |
+!00 more Canadian Heroines by Merna Forster (Dundurn Press, 2011)

-Deanne "Dee" Brasseur |
+Deanne 'Dee' Brasseur |

-lived in 11 different Canadian forces bases as well as two U.S. bases while
+Forces and she is a self labeled Air force brat.
+The family lived in eleven different Canadian forces bases as well as two U.S. bases while

 she was growing up.
 After high school she tried university but preferred to